15 Best Dumbbell Rear Delt Exercises (With Workout Routine)

 1. Raise arms up in a slow, controlled manner.

-2. Be careful not to use too much weight, as it is very easy to injure your deltoids
+2. Do not put too much weight on your deltoids, as it is very easy to injure them.

-3. Start with a light weight or no weight at all, gradually increasing the weight as you get stronger.
+3. Start with a light or no weight, gradually increasing as you get stronger.

 13. Incline Dumbbell T Raise